stratus-ss/OpenShiftInfra_Docs/src/04-day2-configs/velero-README.md

 ```

-And the Argocd applicationset on the ACM hub cluster contains these parameter substitions:
+And the Argocd applicationset on the ACM hub cluster contains these parameter substitutions:
 ```
           parameters:
           - name: velero.configuration.backupStorageLocation.name